roman-milk/roman-milk.github.io/george-and-shawna.md

+===

- ****** George and Shawna Ch.
-03 ****** byJust_Plain_Bob© "I can't make it go away George.
+"I can't make it go away George.
 I wish I could, but I can't.
 All I can do is tell you why it happened - why I let it happen.
 After Glen fucked me that first time I was laying there on the bed crying and he said, "Shut up and stop your whining.
 You liked it and you know it.
 Now suck my dick and get me hard again."
 When I didn't to do it he grabbed my head and forced himself into my mouth.
 He held my head and fucked my face until he was hard and then he took me again.

  "He didn't care about how much I protested, he just took what he wanted.
 I was there for his pleasure; he wasn't there for mine.
 All I was to him was a piece of meat - a hot hole he could shove his cock into.
 Halfway into it my body started to respond and I had an orgasm.
 The second time took him a while and by the time he was ready to cum I was right on the edge of an orgasm when he came and started to pull out and I cried for him not to stop, to keep going and get me off.
 He laughed and pulled out and told me that if I needed to get off I'd better hurry up and get him hard again and he shoved his cock in my mouth and face fucked me again.